15 Best AI Coding Tools in 2026: The Definitive Comparison

 What is the best AI coding tool overall in 2026?

 There is no single best tool for everyone.
 GitHub Copilot offers the widest support.
 Cursor provides the deepest AI-IDE integration.
 Claude Code has the strongest reasoning capabilities.
-For data scientists specifically, RunCell is the clear leader because it is purpose-built for Jupyter.
+For data scientists specifically, RunCell is the clear leader because it is purpose-built for Jupyter and grounded in notebook state.

 Are AI coding tools worth paying for?